A DC-Reformulation for Gradient-$L^0$-Constrained Problems: DC Reformulation for Gradient Sparsity in a Discretized Setting

 \subsection{Optimality Conditions}

-In this subsection, we investigate necessary optimality conditions of Bouligand-type for minimizers of the discrete optimization problem \eqref{eq:general-problem:discrete}.
-For this subsection, we assume the following from now on: \begin{assumption}[Additional standing assumptions for the discrete setting] \skipline Additionally to the properties in \cref{assumption:standing-assumptions:finite-dimensions}, the objective function $f$ is differentiable. \end{assumption} We begin by considering the tangent cone
+In this subsection, we derive necessary optimality conditions of Bouligand-type for minimizers of the discrete optimization problem \eqref{eq:general-problem:discrete}.
+While these optimality conditions are generally too strong for the limit points of the DC-Algorithm to satisfy, as we will see in \cref{subsection:DC-reformulation:DC-approach}, they are well suited to reveal the intuitive nodal conditions on optimality.
+For this subsection, we assume the following from now on: \begin{assumption}[Additional standing assumptions for the discrete setting] \skipline In addition to \cref{assumption:standing-assumptions:finite-dimensions}, the objective function~$f$ is differentiable. \end{assumption} We begin by considering the tangent cone

 for any feasible $\tu \in F$; see \eqref{eq:general-problem:discrete:feasible-set}.
 We say that $\tu \in F$ is a Bouligand-stationary (B-stationary) point in case

 holds.
 Our main result is \cref{theorem:B-stationarity:explicit-description} --- a nodal characterization of B-stationarity via vanishing averages of derivatives of the objective functional on certain connected subsets of the vertices.